Will we meet before the birth?

 Birth is my specialty, but I do offer other sessions when appropriate for my schedule or an off call period.
-About once or twice a year I might offer family mini sessions around fall or spring.
-Sometimes I like to do a random shoot of anything every now and then just to give my creativity some exercise.
 Documenting birth is my passion and takes utmost priority in my schedule over all other session inquires.

 Why hire a Professional Birth Photographer?
 Why shouldn’t Dad be the photographer?

-You not only get the benefit of having awesome images from an experienced photographer, but your partner can focus on you and be in photographs too.
-No one has to be worried about taking out the camera and making sure settings are correct.
+You not only get the benefit of having awesome images from an experienced photographer, but your partner can focus solely on you, live in the moment, and be in the photographs too.
+No one has to be worried about taking out the camera, charging the batteries, and making sure settings are correct.
 Professional birth photographers not only have the proper equipment, but know how to work in harsh lighting conditions, capture the quick moments, and respect the birth process in its entirety.
 Dads and doulas best perform their roles when they can solely focus on helping Mom and Baby, and not worrying about fumbling around with a camera.